 Cardiff City Stadium Update | COVID Guidelines post-11/10/21

-For the Bluebirds’ next home fixture with Middlesbrough on Saturday 23rd October, the Welsh Government will require all spectators over the age of 18 years to present their COVID status in order to enter Cardiff City Stadium.
-This is a legal requirement that we are duty bound to abide by.
+Until further notice Cardiff City Football Club has a responsibility to ensure all spectators over the age of 18 years show our staff evidence of their COVID status to enter the stadium.
+This is a legal requirement, defined by Welsh Government, that we are duty bound to abide by.

 Proof of COVID status may be presented to stadium support staff in the following ways: